 You can create a YouTube channel on just about any topic to make money.
-As an accountant, it makes sense to use your expertise to create videos on financial topics like accounting, taxes, investing, or personal finance.
-This is an ideal way to use your knowledge from your full-time job to make extra money on the side.
+As an accountant, using your expertise to create videos on financial topics like accounting, taxes, investing, or personal finance makes sense.
+This is an ideal way to use your knowledge from your full-time accounting job to make extra money on the side.

 You’ll need to reach 4,000 hours of watch time and 1,000 subscribers to earn money from your channel through the YouTube Partner Program.
 Once you reach this threshold, you can apply for monetization and start running ads on your videos.
 You’ll then earn a portion of the revenue from these ads.

 You can also earn money through direct sponsorships, affiliate marketing, or creating and selling your own products.
 These are just a few of the ways that you could monetize your channel.